 Top Full Grain

-The strongest and most durable layer of animal skin.
+The most reliable and most durable layer of animal skin.
 These show the most natural characteristics of genuine leather.
 Whenever you think of leather, you mean this.
 Naturally, these are the standard ones.
 Most of the top class footwear use full grain.
-In the case of top full grain, only the hair is removed.
-They don’t alter cell structure or remove anything else.
+In the case of top full grain, they remove only the hair.
+They don’t alter cell structure or delete anything else.
 No sanding, embossing, buffing or snuffing means you get the best things possible.
 This organic composition allows the leather to breathe, beaded and last incredibly long.